volvas/courses/README.md

 **Used libraries:** jsp-api, servlet-api, jstl, mysql-connector-java, junit 4

-The project is developed in Eclipse, is hosted on Github.
-Job created in Jenkins detects changes in the project on Github and builds a new version of web package and deploys on the server
+The project is developed in Eclipse and hosted on Github.
+A job in Jenkins detects changes in the code on Github and builds a new version of web package and deploys it on the server.

 Disclaimer
 ----------